What is True Love? Do You Have It?

-Consider Actress Debbie Reynolds and her daughter, Carrie Fisher.
-They were so closely bonded so closely that Debbie Reynolds that when Carrie died suddenly, Debbie died just days later.
+Actress Debbie Reynolds and her daughter, Carrie Fisher were bonded so closely. when Carrie died suddenly, Debbie died just days later.

 The need to love and protect your child, and the urge to be with them as in the love of a mother for her daughter is definitely, a true love.

 You may have read about heterosexual men or women who suddenly are besotted with someone of their same sex, even though they never thought about it before.

 Someone sees a fleeting glimpse of someone else and claims love at first sight.
 These examples are really infatuation or lust.